Sitges is a little beach town, it is known as the Spanish gay city. It has a lot of charm and there are many wealthy properties there.

 With time: "Los Vikingos" have bikinis (ham & cheese toasties), and other nice breakfasts, specially a fruit salad which is obtained from a tiny shop right next to them.
 They also have "Horchata" drink, but it is better in the afternoon.

 For easily burnt visitors: eat a paella by the beach seafront in "La Santa Maria" restaurant.

 Pans & Company has patatas bravas and crunchy fresh baguettes.
 My favourite is the "Extremeño" (thin pork loin and manchego cheese baguette) so I can tan away on the beach whilst eating.
 No seagulls there so you are safe!
 It's rarely windy but you'd get sand on a bite.

 Providing you didn't have the paella in the morning, you can instead have proper dinner in "La Santa Maria".

-    Quick baguettes and fries, chistorra baguette is my favourite, a type of chorizo in "Sol y Sombra" which opens from late afternoon.
+Quick dinner: chistorra baguette is my favourite, a type of chorizo in "Sol y Sombra" which opens from late afternoon.